-EU drug marketing and reimbursement regulations may materially affect our ability to market and receive coverage for our products in the European Union member states.
+Drug marketing and reimbursement regulations may materially affect our ability to market and secure reimbursement for our products.

 We intend to seek approval to market our product candidates in both the United States and in selected foreign jurisdictions.
 If we obtain approval in one or more foreign jurisdictions for our product candidates, we will be subject to rules and regulations in those jurisdictions.
 In some foreign countries, particularly those in the EU, the pricing of drugs is subject to governmental control and other market regulations which could put pressure on the pricing and usage of our product candidates.
 In these countries, pricing negotiations with governmental authorities can take considerable time after obtaining marketing approval of a product candidate.
 In addition, market acceptance and sales of our product candidates will depend significantly on the availability of adequate coverage and reimbursement from third-party payors for our product candidates and may be affected by existing and future health care reform measures.